CHS GIRLS' SOCCER

 Ultimately, the reason we are all involved with this sport is for the love and the fun of it, and to continue to grow and improve.
 Therefore, an important goal is enjoyment.
 Another goal is developmental, especially for underclassmen.
 At this age a player has entered the deciding phase of her soccer career.
 The groundwork of fundamentals should have been laid with years of training.
 The ultimate goal of many players will be to prepare to compete for a varsity position.
 All training methods will be used to achieve and improve the performance level of a player.
 The demands will be high.
 Consistency and clarity of focus and definition will characterize the training program.
 A player should never have to wonder what her role is.
 All four elements of soccer will regularly be addressed (see below).

-(Note: At this level players are acutely aware of their own abilities and should seek improvement outside of the normal time allotted to training.
+Note: At this level, players are acutely aware of their own abilities and, if they so choose, should seek improvement outside of the normal time allotted to training.
 Individual or group practice is encouraged.
 Off-season experiences should be standard.
-There are camps, clinics, and out-of-season indoor and outdoor playing opportunities.)
+There are camps, clinics, and out-of-season indoor and outdoor playing opportunities, as well as kicking the ball around with another person, or alone in the backyard.
 Another overall goal is to win more than we lose.
 This is directly related to the first goal.
 It is more fun to win than to lose.
 However, this needs to always be kept in perspective.
 In the end, we will be able to measure our success by how well we worked toward and achieved these and individual goals.

 THE FOUR ELEMENTS OF SOCCER